 - New technology is changing how your company uses content and written “rules” need to be set out

 Why You Need a Copyright Policy or Guidelines for Your Library or Organization

 A copyright compliance policy, guidelines or best practices document written in plain English can help you in many ways.
 It can:

 - Set out step-by-step procedures for dealing with your everyday copyright and licensing issues

 - Outline best practices for legally using third-party content

 - Establish a procedure for clearing permissions in copyright-protected works

 Generally speaking, a copyright compliance document is a summary of copyright management procedures for your library or organization.
-It can also be an educational tool and serve as reference material on copyright and licensing issues relevant to your library and organization.
+It can also be an educational tool and serve as reference material on copyright and licensing issues relevant to your library or organization.

 How To Effectively Use Your Copyright Policy, Guidelines or Best Practices Document

-Although it may initially be read cover-to-cover, a copyright policy, guidelines or best practices document is more likely to be consulted on an as-needed basis, so a strong index and/or search tool is recommended to ensure its effectiveness.
+Although users may initially read the copyright policy in its entirety, they're more likely to consult it on an as-needed basis.
+We recommend an index and/or search tool to boost its effectiveness.